Kernel-Elastic Autoencoder for Molecular Design: Comparison

 \section{$\delta$ Comparison}

-We designed the $\delta$ such that when $\lambda$ is 1, and $\delta$ is greater than -1, the AE-like term is contributing to how the model reconstructs the inputs.
+We designed the $\delta$ such that when $\lambda$ is 1, and $\delta$ is greater than -1, the AE-like term contributes to the model reconstruction performance.
 When $\delta$ is large, the model ignores the regions with added noise and thus is turned into a pure auto-encoder.
-When $\delta$ is equal to -1, the model is VAE-like where each latent vector is treated like a region.
-When $\delta$ is in between these two extrema, the model is able to achieve the AE-like reconstruction rate while obtaining better generative performance in NUV metrics.
-Finally, since the addition of $\delta$ is the key to the WCEL, we again compare the KL loss combined with WCEL with $\delta$ of 1, as opposed to the original CEL in VAE.
-We show that our formalism of the WCEL is capable of bringing significant improvements to KL-based models as well in Figure ~\ref{fig:delta_comparison}.
+When $\delta$ is equal to -1, the model is VAE-like where each latent vector is treated as a distribution.
+When $\delta$ is in between these two extrema, the model achieves the AE-like reconstruction rate while obtaining better generative performance in NUV metrics (Figure ~\ref{fig:delta_comparison}).

-In Table~\ref{table:lambda}, results with $\lambda$ parameters greater than 30 are not listed.
-The model shows a significant reduction in novelty and uniqueness when $\lambda$ goes above 30.
-This is because the regions of individual molecules encoded in the latent space are confined to be more Gaussian-like.
-This reduces the model's ability to differentiate one from another.
-On the contrary, when the molecules' latent vectors are more separated, leaving ``holes'' in between, both uniqueness and novelty tend to be high but validity decreases as a result.